 Too many agencies overlook the fact that other agencies in their vicinity can and will help cover the cost of something like this.
 Additionally, there are grants available for range improvement.
 The more people that use a particular piece of equipment or facility, the more likely you are to get the grant.

 Regarding cost, custom towers designed and erected start about $300K range.
 As a side note, our Rappel Towers are listed on our GSA Contract, so you can just “go buy” it.
 The GSA schedule eliminates the need for competitive bidding.
 I will be glad to send you the official statement that fully supports my comment.
 Options drive the cost, as well as tower height, and your geographic location.
 Our engineering considerations address EVERYTHING required by local, state and federal law.
 These include factors such as earthquakes, hurricanes and normal wind loads, soils conditions, snow loads, ground water, etc. to make these towers 100% legal and legit, no matter where you are.
-This is a chunk of money, but I guarantee your boss will be delighted after he sees it.
-Sometimes when an agency "saves" money, and ends up with a piece of junk.
+This is a chunk of money, but I guarantee your boss will be delighted after he sees the finished product.
+Sometimes when an agency “saves” money, they end up with a piece of junk.
 At that point, everybody associated with the project is embarrassed, and the higher up the ladder you go, the more embarrassing it gets.
-People start asking questions like “Why did we waste our money.....Who is responsible?…..Why wasn’t the engineering done properly?……”.
+People start asking questions like “Why did we waste our money?…..Who is responsible?…..Why wasn’t the engineering done properly?……”.
 That won’t happen here.
 Everybody associated with this project is going to be a hero, and PROUD that they spent good money here, on a training tool that will NEVER have to be replaced in their lifetime.

 As with all of our more significant equipment, MGM will handle it.
 All of it.
 Our people will come and do a soil analysis; we’ll then design the footings and foundation to accommodate all the above mentioned variables (i.e wind, earthquakes, etc.) When the engineering is finished, we’ll come in and do the excavation, soils prep and compaction, concrete and anchor bolt forming and placement.
 We are usually looking at about 60 days, start to finish, but we can make it happen sooner if time is critical for you.
 When we go on a job like this, we take all the people we need.
 (We don’t go to a temp agency when we get there, and hope to find someone smart enough to run a Crescent wrench.)
 Our soils and structural engineers are licensed in all 50 states.
 Our concrete people are concrete people every day.
 Our ironworkers are hanging iron as you read this.
 Our crane operators are certified, and are flying steel every day.